pbrisbin/drafts/safety-through-generalization.md

 The types have immediately ruled out a whole host of other errors.
 For example, we can't *only* reverse the list or *only* change the length because that would be `[a]` and we're required to return `[b]`.
-We must apply the function somehow as and that's the only way we have for producing anything of type `b`.
+We must apply the function somehow as that's the only way we have for producing anything of type `b`.
 Similarly we can't apply the function only to some elements of the list since a list must be heterogeneous.
 Since we've said the function *can* change the type from `a` to `b` we have to implement `map` assuming that it *will*.

 If you were to write a function that relied on `map`, you would by extension inherit these potential failures and then some: